gimp-ci/docker-jenkins-gimp/README.md

 Welcome to developing GIMP within Docker!
 Here are some helpful make commands which simplify using Docker to develop GIMP.

-Start the GUI of the latest development version.
+Start the GUI of the latest development version (to run tests remove the `SKIP_TESTS` argument).

-    make build-gimp
+    make SKIP_TESTS=1 build-gimp
     make gimp-gui

 Start an interactive terminal which also supports starting the GUI.